MustakAbsarKhan/File_Organizer/README.md

-# File Organizer_Windows
+# File Organizer

 File Organizer is a simple yet powerful program that helps you organize your files based on their type and extension.
 With just a few clicks, you can easily sort your files into different categories, such as images, videos, audios, PDFs, and more.
+The program is available for both Windows and Linux operating systems.

-## Download
+## Windows Installation

-You can download the File Organizer program from the [link](https://github.com/MustakAbsarKhan/File_Organizer/raw/main/exe_file/File_Organizer.exe).

-## How to use
+To use the program on Windows, follow these steps:

-1. Download the File Organizer program from the link provided above.
+1. Download the File Organizer program from the [link](https://github.com/MustakAbsarKhan/File_Organizer/raw/main/exe_file/File_Organizer.exe).
 2. Double click the downloaded `File_Organizer.exe` file to launch the program.
-3. Once the program is launched, enter the directory path that you want to organize.
-4. The program will automatically create category folders if they do not exist already.
-5. The program will then loop through all the files in the specified directory and move them to the corresponding category folder.
-6. Any empty category folders will be deleted automatically.
-7. Once the program finishes organizing your files, you will see a message indicating that your files are organized and sorted by name.

-# File Organizer_Linux

-## Installation
+## Linux Installation

 Before using the script, make sure you have Python installed on your Linux machine.
 If not, you can install it by running the following command: